NxPKG/khulnasoft-docs/content/dns/dnssec/dnssec-active-migration.md

 multisigner.info.
 3600 IN DS 48553 13 2 893709B51A9C53D011A4054B15FC5454BEDF68E739BB3B3FA1E333DA 7B8DACFE
 ```

 In this example, both DS records have a TTL of `3600` seconds.
-Cloudflare's DS record always has the key tag set to `2371`, so the second line of the response is the DS record of the other provider.
+Khulnasoft's DS record always has the key tag set to `2371`, so the second line of the response is the DS record of the other provider.

 {{</Aside>}}